betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 ---
 ###- Finding & formatting ratings

-Here I'm using the [Betfair's DataScientists' Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
+Here I'm using the [Betfair's Data Scientists' Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
 This makes for a bit of prep work, copying the list of runners and their rating into an Excel spreadsheet.
 As a minimum you'll need a list of runner names (including the runner number followed by a full stop, i.e. 1.
 Runner Name) in one column and their rating in another in an Excel sheet.

 If you have a list of ratings already in a spreadsheet that's even better - you'll be able to tweak the Excel formulas to work with whatever format your data is in.

-Wherever your ratings come from, you'll need to include them in the spreadsheet you're using to interact wtih Gruss.
+Wherever your ratings come from, you'll need to include them in the spreadsheet you're using to interact with Gruss.
 Here I'm using a [spreadsheet I edited for this strategy](./assets/Gruss_RatingsAutomation.xlsx), and I've included a tab called RATINGS where you can copy in the runner names and ratings.

 ![Automating a ratings based strategy with Gruss](./img/GrussRatingsRunners.png)

 ---
 ###- Writing a rule

-As with any automated strategy, one of the most important steps is deciding what logical approach you want to take, and writing rules that suit.
+As with any automated strategy, one of the most important steps is deciding what logical approach you want to take and writing rules that suit.

 I'm using a [customised version of the default Gruss template Excel sheet](./assets/Gruss_RatingsAutomation.xlsx) to implement my strategy, so it can make betting decisions based on my ratings.
 Excel is an excellent tool, but it can take an investment of time to be able to use it effectively.
 There are lots of posts on the [Gruss Forum on the topic](http://www.gruss-software.co.uk/forum/viewforum.php?f=8) if you want to explore it more yourself.